brendarychter/memory-game/README.md

 ## New features coming soon

-Allow user to define difficulty of the game
+Allow user to define difficulty of the game (20 - 40 - 60 cards)

 Add timer to the game